Call for Papers 2025

 6. Significance and Impact: Is the paper of significance relative to other papers in the same field of interest?
 Will other researchers or instructors in the same field adopt the demonstrated experiment?
 Is the submission likely to have an impact on the practice of engineering education?

-7. Logistical Feasibility: Is the experiment transportable enough to bring to the conference for demonstration?
+7. Logistical Feasibility: Is the experiment transportable enough to bring to the conference for a demonstration?
 If it is not transportable, has it been shown that a reasonably translatable account of its design and implementation can be presented such that the audience would be able to adequately understand it?
-Can it be represented in some way without actually bringing it to effectively serve as a demonstration?
+Can it be represented without bringing it to effectively serve as a demonstration?

 Awards